ManRod10/sds-docker/README.md

 docker-compose up
 ```

-And open in your browser: [http://localhost](http://localhost).
-The full working application would appears there.
+And open in your browser the link: [http://localhost](http://localhost).
+The full working application would appears directly there.

 # Azure Deploy